itaruf/Lucy/README.md

 - Musics & Sounds
 - Mini-games
-- Connect the alternatives controllers to Unity
+- Connect the alternative controllers to Unity